Skip to footer content

 Next

 The code above shows how to read a document from an existing file and turn it into a PDF document object using the FromFile function.
-This object enables us to look at the document pictures.
-By passing a list of page numbers to the object's ExtractRawImagesFromPage method, we can use it to obtain a list of bytes that contains every picture that was present on a given page of the document.
-Using a for each loop, we handle each byte and turn it into a memory stream.
-Then into a bitmap, which aids in picture saving.
-Below image shows the output from the above code.
+By passing a page number to the object's ExtractRawImagesFromPage method, a list of bytes can be obtained that contains every picture that was present on that page of the document.
+Using a For Each loop, each byte stream is handled and turned into a memory stream, then into a Bitmap, which aids in picture saving.
+The below image shows the output from the above code.

-How to Parse PDF File in VB.NET: Figure 4 - Extract Image from PDF output
+How to Parse PDF File in VB.NET, Figure 3: Extract Images from PDF output Extract Images from PDF output

 Conclusion